NiravSurajlal/PercolationAI/README.md

 # Percolation Threshold Estimator
 ___________________________________________________________________________________________________

 This tool was developed for as an AI Trained to Predict the Threshold of 2D Ellipse Percolation Systems.
 A Multi-layer Perceptron Neural Network was used to develop the regression model.
-As a user need only _download the NNModel folder and AIPerc.ipynb file_.
+A user need only _download the NNModel folder and AIPerc.ipynb file_.

 ___________________________________________________________________________________________________